-However, it is far more common for cyclists to ride 2+ hours, compared to running or swimming, which for the average person are done for less than an hour at a time.
+However, it is far more common for cyclists to ride 2+ hours, compared to running or swimming, which are done for less than an hour at a time for the average person.

-The benefits experienced from exercise come down to individual preference, the best kind of cardio is always the one which you enjoy and can do regularly enough that you experience all the benefits it offers.
-So if you are happy with cycling, cycle!
+The benefits experienced from exercise come down to individual preference, the best kind of cardio is always the one you enjoy and can do regularly enough to experience all the benefits it offers, so if you are happy with cycling, cycle!
 If not, there are hundreds of physical activities out there to try.

 Generally speaking, different types of exercise methods will elicit slightly different changes in the body.
 For example, weight lifting (resistance training) will usually increase muscle size, strength, and bone density.

-Weight lifting with heavy weight for few repetitions of the movement will have a more pronounced effect on muscle strength compared to moderate weight with many repetitions, which would affect muscle size.
-Using this model can help us understand that cycling works in a similar way.
+Weight lifting with heavy weight for a few repetitions of the movement will have a more pronounced effect on muscle strength than moderate weight with many repetitions, which would primarily increase muscle size.
+Using this model can help us understand that cycling works similarly.

-To keep things straightforward, let’s say there are 2 main types of cycling workout and both should be used to get maximum weight loss benefit.
+To keep things straightforward, let’s say there are two main types of cycling workouts (aerobic and anaerobic), and you can use both to get maximum weight loss benefits.
 These types are detailed below:

 1. Aerobic Cycling (Fat Burning)

-At this heart rate, the body will utilize a higher percentage of fat for energy compared to glucose.
-This results in greater fat loss when compared with a higher intensity session.
-Another benefit of this exercise is that it can be sustained for much longer durations, potentially leading to even further calorie expenditure.
+Aerobic exercise results in a higher percentage of fat loss compared to higher intensity work.
+Another benefit is that it can be sustained for much longer durations, potentially leading to even further calorie expenditure.

 2. Anaerobic Cycling

 High-intensity cycling utilizes the body’s other main energy pathway.
-The anaerobic pathway prefers to use glucose in the absence of oxygen to fuel movement.
-You can identify this pathway if you pay attention to breathlessness and a burning sensation in the muscles (lactic acid build-up).
+The anaerobic pathway breaks down glucose in the absence of oxygen to fuel movement.
+You can identify this pathway by paying attention to breathlessness and a burning sensation in the muscles (lactic acid build-up).

 Fasted Cycling for Fat Loss

-Time-restricted eating, or more commonly known as intermittent fasting, is a recent but popular tactic being used by those who want to lose weight.
+Time-restricted eating, more commonly known as intermittent fasting, is a recent but popular tactic used by those who want to lose weight.

-People practice this by eating/drinking all of their food and drinks (except water) within a window of time under 12 hours.
+People practice this by eating/drinking all their food and drinks (except water) within a 12-hour window.
 However, it is generally between 4 to 8 hours.

-The effects on weight loss are likely due to a decrease in overall calories consumed by practitioners, however, researchers have discovered other benefits.
-One study of 30 men by health scientists at the Universities of Bath and Birmingham suggests that exercising before consuming food can boost fat burning when compared to exercise done after eating.
+The effects on weight loss are likely due to a decrease in overall calories consumed by practitioners.
+However, researchers have discovered other benefits.
+For example, one study of 30 men by health scientists at the Universities of Bath and Birmingham suggests that exercising before consuming food can boost fat burning compared to exercise done after eating.

 Dr. Javier Gonzalez said “the men in the study who exercised before breakfast burned double the amount of fat than the group who exercised after… dramatically [improving] their overall health.”

 At this time, studies are ongoing to find out more about how intermittent fasting affects women.
-Female hormones play a larger factor in whether or not women will see benefits from time-restricted eating.
+Female hormones play a more significant factor in whether or not women will see benefits from time-restricted eating.

 Other Factors Affecting Weight Loss

-The calories in vs. calories out equation is an oversimplification of the process of weight management.
-There are a number of factors that contribute to the weight loss process.
+The calories in vs. calories out equation oversimplifies the weight management process.
+Several factors contribute to the weight loss process.

-- Sleep – Achieving the recommended 8 hours per day is facilitates weight loss
+- Sleep – Achieving the recommended 8 hours per day facilitates weight loss.

 Check out our article for more detailed information on hydration and nutrition for cycling to learn how you can fuel your rides the right way.